UWTMGIS/TGIS504_Wi21/lab-2b/Lab2b_Collector_instructions.md

 ### Deliverables

 * Your completed data schema tables from Part 1 (MS Word template available on GitHub)
-* Reflection responses to the questions in Part 5, including the name of your Collector map, which I access via the app and use to conduct my assessment.
+* Reflection responses to the questions in Part 5, including the name of your Collector map, which I will access via the app and use to conduct my assessment.